LED Street Lights Making Streets Brighter

 However, the reality is that greener objects, like leaves, are replete with multiple pigmented substances like xanthophylls, carotenoids, chlorophyll, and others that cause some reflection of the yellow light and appear grayish as a result.
 This makes higher luminosity output important from the roadways LPS fixtures.

-LPS fixtures generate single colored light in the whole spectrum.
-At the same time, LEDs generate a more whole light spectrum.
-This causes higher contrasting and highlighting of the color differences in target objects even with lesser lumens and the onlookers’ experience improve optic power and securer feeling.
+LPS fixtures generate single-colored light in the whole spectrum.
+At the same time, LEDs generate a full light spectrum.
+This causes higher contrasting and highlighting of the color differences in target objects even with lesser lumens and the onlookers’ experience improves optic power and securer feeling.

-Another factor that makes the color perception of objects better is CRI or Color Rendering Index.
+Another factor that makes the color perception of objects better is the CRI or Color Rendering Index.
 Read here to know about CRI in greater detail but you must know that CRI is a measurement scale of light quality.
-CRI makes lights brighter with lesser lumens and this directly impacts the stimulation of rod cells in human eyes and this.
+CRI makes lights brighter with lesser lumens and this directly impacts the stimulation of rod cells in human eyes.

 It is equally important to consider the future developments in lighting that can take place while choosing LED lighting systems.
 Some such important developments include: